 23. Limb ischaemia: Ischaemia means total suppression of blood flow to tissue.
 This therefore differs from the cause of oedema, where the vascular impairment is of the return flow.
 Limb ischaemia is observed in paralysed large animals resting for prolonged periods in one position or during surgery in anaesthetised large animals.
-In these cases the pressure on the relaxed muscle is severe enough to occlude the arteries.
-Ischaemia results in pale muscle tissue. usually with a sharp demarcation of colour change outlining the area normally supplied by the compromised vessel.
+In these cases, the pressure on the relaxed muscle is severe enough to occlude the arteries.
+Ischaemia results in pale muscle tissue, usually with a sharp demarcation of colour change outlining the area normally supplied by the compromised vessel.
 Complete limb ischaemia by restraining traps is rare.
 In many cases, this may need histological confirmation.

-Relevance: Tissue injuries caused by ischaemia are time-related.
-They may result in acute muscle fibre degeneration or in more extensive sarcoplasma degeneration with calcium deposition or, eventually, a necrosis with break-up of sarcolemmal nuclei.
+Relevance: Tissue injuries caused by ischaemia are time related.
+They may result in acute muscle fibre degeneration or in more extensive sarcoplasma degeneration with calcium deposition or, eventually, necrosis with break-up of sarcolemmal nuclei.
 Depending on the degree of damage, there may be uneventful repair, with fibrosis or sloughing of the necrotic muscle.
 A complicating factor may be gangrene.
-Ischaemic necrosis no doubt leads to disuse; however, it is doubtful from behavioural observations that ischaemia causes severe pain.
+Ischaemia is very painful in the acute phase and leads to sloughing or permanent loss of function of the affected areas.